Easterseals NJ Election Information Center

 Voting can be particularly challenging for people with disabilities, luckily there are resources available to ensure that access to the ballot box, or in this election, absentee ballots are protected.

-If you, or someone in your care, is unable to complete a vote by mail ballot due to a disability, you are allowed to vote in person.
-Each municipality is required to have at least one in-person voting location open.
+If you, or someone in your care, is unable to complete a vote by mail ballot due to a disability, you may vote in person.
+As the 2021 election is being conducted in-person, your polling place should have an accessible voting machine available.

 You can also request a large-print vote by mail ballot from your County Clerk’s office.
 If you need this accommodation, please request this early to allow time for you to receive and cast your accessible ballot.